Emissivity: Emissivities of common surfaces

-Emissivities ε can be measured using simple devices such as Leslie's cube in conjunction with a thermal radiation detector such as a thermopile or a bolometer.
+Emissivities can be measured using simple devices such as Leslie's cube in conjunction with a thermal radiation detector such as a thermopile or a bolometer.
 The apparatus compares the thermal radiation from a surface to be tested with the thermal radiation from a nearly ideal, black sample.
 The detectors are essentially black absorbers with very sensitive thermometers that record the detector's temperature rise when exposed to thermal radiation.
-For measuring room temperature emissivities, the detectors must absorb thermal radiation completely at infrared wavelengths near 10×10^{−6} metre.
-Visible light has a wavelength range of about 0.4–0.7×10^{−6} meter from violet to deep red.
+For measuring room temperature emissivities, the detectors must absorb thermal radiation completely at infrared wavelengths near 10e-6 meter.
+(Note: For a truly black object, the spectrum of its thermal radiation peaks at the wavelength given by Wien's Law: _{max} = b/T, where the temperature T is in kelvins (K) and the constant b ≈ 2.90×10^-3 meter-kelvins.
+Room temperature is about 293 K. Sunlight itself is thermal radiation originating from the hot surface of the Sun.
+The Sun's surface temperature of about 5800 K corresponds well to the peak wavelength of sunlight, which is at the green wavelength of about 0.5e-6 meters.)
+Visible light has a wavelength range of about 0.4e-6 to 0.7e-6 meters from violet to deep red.

 Emissivity measurements for many surfaces are compiled in many handbooks and texts.
 Some of these are listed in the following table.

 Images of an aluminium Leslie's cube.
 The color images are thermographs taken using an infrared camera; the black and white images underneath are photographs taken with an ordinary camera.
-All faces of the cube are at the same temperature of about 55 C. The face of the cube that has been painted (black or white paint has negligible impact) has a large emissivity, which is indicated by the reddish color in the thermograph.
-The polished face of the cube has a low emissivity indicated by the blue color, and the reflected image of the warm hand is clear.
+All faces of the cube are at the same temperature of about 55 C. The face of the cube that has been painted (black vs. white paint has negligible effect) has a large emissivity, which is indicated by the reddish color in the thermograph.
+The polished face of the cube has a low emissivity, indicated by the blue color, and the reflected image of the warm hand is clear.